Skip to content

 Check PHP Version and Install on Ubuntu 24.04

-You can check your current PHP version on Ubuntu 24.04 using the `php -v` command in your terminal.
+Checking your PHP version on Ubuntu 24.04 is done by typing `php -v` in your terminal.

-Running software designed for an older PHP version on a newer one can lead to errors, so verifying your version and knowing how to install a specific one, like PHP 8.2 or 8.3, on Ubuntu 24.04 is essential for smooth development and deployment.
+Using software built for an older PHP version with a newer one can cause errors.
+This guide shows you how to check your current version and install PHP 8.2 or 8.3 on Ubuntu 24.04.

 ⚡ Quick Answer